th507/asyncjs/README.md

 In practice, never change the queue/q inside callback.
 Use `addSync` if you would like to add a dependent task.

 # Build
-AsyncJS can be minified with Google Closure Compiler using advanced optimization (with a few warnings due to the `factory` method).
+AsyncJS can be minified with Google Closure Compiler using advanced optimization if externs are provided in compilation.
 Or it could be minified with UglifyJS2 by

 ````bash
 $ npm install